 And if that fails, you can always call a professional, some products even offer expert install, or watch a YouTube video online demonstrating the ins and outs of the installation.
 In the end, this install isn’t something you should stress over as there will be plenty of resources to help you through it.

-Does rv water softener go through a lot of salt?
+Does an RV water softener go through a lot of salt?

 If you chose a salt-based RV water softener, the answer to this question is yes.
 For example, the On The Go RV water softener regeneration example above says you must use two full 26oz boxes of iodized salt, which in my experience represents a lot of salt.